 Her bejeweled and enamel paintings show gorgeous women – including her mother – in powerful and provocative poses.
 They have attitude, self-confidence, and the big hair of that time period, which spanned the civil rights and the “Black is Beautiful” movements.

-The genre for which Thomas is best known is her portraiture of gorgeous black women, especially her mother, who have attitude, self-confidence, and the big hair of the 1970s.
 Thomas begins her process by photographing African American models and projecting their pictures onto large white panels, the basis of her paintings.
-Her paintings borrow images and poses from master artists such as Ingres, Manet, Matisse, Bearden, and Courbet.
+Her paintings borrow images and poses from master artists such as Ingres, Manet, Bearden, Courbet, and Matisse’s odalisques.

 Thomas remade Manet’s 1863 “Le Dejeuner sur l’herbe,” replacing his three people with three mod-looking African American women.
 She has inserted herself in the place of the woman in Courbet’s “The Origin of the World” 1866.
 She also painted a version in which her partner, artist Carmen McLeon, holds the same pose.

-Thomas was commissioned to create a painting for the windows of MoMA in New York.
+Thomas was commissioned to create a painting for the windows of New York’s Museum of Modern Art.
 Her painting featured three African American women staring brazenly out at pedestrians.
-For Thomas this was an opportunity to insert herself into MoMA’s largely white-male canon.
+For Thomas, this was an opportunity to insert herself into MoMA’s largely white-male canon.
 “I studied; I went to art school.
 I entered in the canon once I decided to go to art school.
 I’m not just some artist working in a garage somewhere.”